fgauna12/AutomatedTestingWorkshop/README.md

 ### 4.B Stretch Goal

+Do some thinking and Googlefu:

 - What's are the downsides of using a static class like `InMemoryUsers`?
 - Where and how would you do validation API requests?
+- How could you test the logic inside the stored procedures?

 ## Unit Tests